stevenbergner/stevenbergner.github.io/Teaching/cmpt767/hw3/index.md

 **Q2a: Scale spatial dimensions**

-Upon loading the data, you'll notice that the shape of the bounding *box* is not proportional with the true spatial extents, exagerating the height the over available lat/lon range by a large factor.
+Upon loading the data, you'll notice that the shape of the bounding *box* is not proportional with the true spatial extents, exagerating the height relative to the lat/lon range by a large factor.
 Transform the dataset to fix this scaling problem.

 **Q2b: Extract cloud 'surfaces'**